qnix/emacs-for-clojure/README.md

 I've tried to separate everything logically and document the purpose of every line. [`init.el`](./init.el) acts as a kind of table of contents.
-It's a good idea to eventually go through `init.el` and the files under the `customizations` directory so that you know exactly what's going on.
+It's a good idea to eventually go through `init.el` and the files under the `config` directory so that you know exactly what's going on.

 ## Supporting CSS, HTML, JS, etc.